LUNG CANCER DISABILITY BENEFITS

 WHAT ARE THE RISK FACTORS FOR LUNG CANCER?

-Obviously, your should do whatever you can to minimize your risk of getting lung cancer.
+Obviously, you should do whatever you can to minimize your risk of getting lung cancer.
 The risk factors for lung cancer include:

-• Smoking.
+- Smoking.
 Your risk of lung cancer increases with the number of cigarettes you smoke and the number of years you have smoked.
-If you quit smoking, it will lower your risk of developing lung cancer.
+If you quit smoking, then you will lower your risk of developing lung cancer.

-• Radiation therapy.
-If have ever had radiation therapy to the chest for another type of cancer, then you might have a higher risk of developing lung cancer.
+- Radiation therapy.
+If have ever had radiation therapy to the chest for another type of cancer, then you might have a higher risk of developing cancer.

-• Asbestos, coal dust, and chemicals.
+- Asbestos, coal dust, and chemicals.
 In some workplaces and homes you can be exposed to asbestos, coal dust, and other chemicals.
 This will increase your risk of getting lung cancer.
-Read here for more information about coal dust exposure and black lung disability benefits.
+Learn information about coal dust exposure and black lung disability benefits.

 WHAT CAN YOU DO TO PREVENT LUNG CANCER?

-There are many things you can do to prevent lung cancer and most of those involve avoiding cigarettes.
+There are many things you can do to prevent lung cancer and most of those require not smoking.
 If you want to prevent lung cancer, then avoid the following:

 DIAGNOSING LUNG CANCER